drew-marchione/workoutApp/README.md

 <br/>

 Once you find an exercise you want to add to your workout click "customize".
-A modal will pop up which will allow you to enter a custom number of sets and reps for the exercise.
+A modal will pop up which allows you to enter a custom number of sets and reps for the exercise.

 <br />